 Trojans looking to take care of "unfinished business."

 Lane Kiffin and his staff, along with Oklahoma State's Mike Gundy and Michigan State's Mark Dantonio, will lead sessions.

-Clay Helton is in his fourth year at USC as the quarterbacks coach.
+Clay Helton is in his fifth year (2010-14) at USC as the quarterbacks coach.
 He added the passing game coordinator role in 2012 and became the offensive coordinator in 2013.
 He joined the USC staff in February of 2010 after spending 10 seasons as an assistant at Memphis.